wigging/kinetic-schemes/README.md

 This repository contains various kinetic reaction schemes for biomass pyrolysis.
 Each file prepended with `kn` plots the products calculated from a particular scheme.
 Plots comparing all the schemes are provided by the `plot_primary` and `plot_secondary` files.
 Functions related to a particular scheme can be found in the `functions` folder.
 See the comments in each file and function for more details.

+The scheme used in `kn_cpc_2016` is referred to as the "CPC scheme" which is the CPC's preferred kinetic scheme for woody biomass pyrolysis.
+It is a combination of the Blasi 1993, Chan 1985, and Liden 1988 kinetic schemes.
+The CPC scheme should be used as a starting point for computational models and as a basis of comparison between different models.

 *Requirements: Python 3, NumPy, and Matplotlib*

 ## References